10 Important Points In Making a Google Friendly Website

 7. Optimize User Interface

-The more user friendly your website is for your visitors, the better it is for search engine crawlers.
-Google also has a user-experience parameter in it’s Panda algorithm.
-It is very important for you to code/ design your website with visitor usability in mind to create a better experience for the users and search engine crawlers.
+The better the user experience of your website is, the better it is for search engine crawlers.
+Google’s Panda algorithm also considers user experience as an important parameter.
+Therefore, it is crucial to design and code your website with the usability of the visitors in mind, in order to improve the experience for both users and search engine crawlers.

-You can use analysis tools to determine whether your site is optimized for usability or not.
-Based on the recommendations these tools provide you can go back and try to fix these issues.
-You can also hire professionals to perform this analysis for you and solve the problems.
-You can also create a search tool for your website.
-You have to also make sure the keywords that are being searched for have correlating content to show to create a seamless use experience.
+Solution: To ensure that your website is optimized for usability, you can use analysis tools and follow the recommendations they provide to fix any issues.
+You can also hire professionals to perform an analysis and make necessary improvements.
+It’s also important to create a search tool for your website and ensure that the keywords being searched for have relevant content to provide a seamless user experience.

 8. Optimizing Code/ Important Content